lukeluocn/multicoresysu2020/content/cuda-exec.md

 home = ""
 ```

-With all these preliminaries satisfied, we can have a look at the functionalities `rexec` provides.
+With all these preliminaries satisfied, you can go with the functionalities `rexec` provides.

 ## Get the Help Message